blbadger/blbadger.github.io/logistic-boundary.md

 ![complex map]({{https://blbadger.github.io}}/logistic_map/logistic_bound_0.5.png)

 This figure resembles a double-sided [Mandelbrot set](/mandelbrot-set.md).
-When we zoom in, we can find many little mandelbrot set shapes (in reversed x-orientation).
-The Mandelbrot set is a map where the initial value $z_0$ is fixed at the origin and the points for which $c$ diverge are mapped.
+When we zoom in, we can find many little mandelbrot sets (in reversed x-orientation).
+The Mandelbrot set is the map where the initial value $z_0$ is fixed at the origin and the points for which $c$ diverge or not are potted.

-find which values of $c$ head towards infinity and which do not for a given starting point $z_0 = 0 + 0i$.
 This is analagous to fixing the starting point for the logistic equation and then looking at which $r$ values cause future iterations to diverge using the $c=r/2(1-r/2)$ found above:

 $$
 z_{next} = z_n^2 + \frac{r}{2} \left( 1-\frac{r}{2} \right)
 \tag{4}
 $$

 For $z_0 = 0+0i$, this is identical to the logistic map above (which stipulates the starting point $z_0 = 1/2 + 0i$ is not at the origin).

 Why are the starting points different for these maps, even though the output is the same?
+If one iterates the logistic map from point $x_0 = 0+0i$, no value of $r$ will cause the trajectory to diverge (as it stays at the origin).
+Observing the Julia set and logistic set above, it is clear that the map has been translated by $1/2 + 0i$ units and has also been compressed.
+This is true for any Julia set with an equivalent logistic set, which is why we have to start at $1/2 + 0i$ for the latter to make an identical Mandelbrot set to the former.

-To make identical maps for the same starting point, the homeomorphic functions before the change of variables may be used (see above), which is
+To make identical maps for any one starting point $z_0 = x + yi$, we may use the homeomorphic functions (see above) before the change of variables which are

 $$
+a(rx_n(1-x_n))+b \\
-a(rx_n(1-x_n))+b = (ax_n+b)^2 + c \\
+(ax_n+b)^2 + c \\
 a=r/2, \; b=-r,\; c=\frac{r}{2} \left( 1-\frac{r}{2} \right)
 $$

-Iterating either side of this equation gives the same map of converging versus diverging iterations for various $r$ values in the complex plane for any starting value $z_0$.
+Iterating either equation gives the same map of converging versus diverging iterations for various $r$ values in the complex plane for any starting value $z_0$.
 For example, $z_0 = 1/4$ gives

 ![complex map]({{https://blbadger.github.io}}/logistic_map/logistic_mandelbrot.png)